hyperledger/aries-rfcs/concepts/0014-didcomm-message-anatomy/README.md

 A relevant analogy for decorators, is that they are like HTTP headers in a HTTP request.
 The same HTTP header is often reused as a convention across multiple requests to achieve cross cutting functionality.

-See for [here](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0011-decorators/README.md) for more details.
+See [here](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0011-decorators/README.md) for more details.

 #### Serialization Format